Alive in the Killing Fields: Plot

-they got medical examinations, but the doctor misread the bullet wound on Nawuth's arm as infection and pronounced Nawuth to be sick.
+they got medical examinations, but the doctor misread the bullet wound on Nawuth's arm as an infection and pronounced Nawuth to be sick.
 They had to stay.
 The family shunned Nawuth.
-Over the following months, the doctor was convinced that the scars on Nawuth were not infections, he signed the papers for qualification.
+Over the following months, the doctor was convinced that the scars on Nawuth were not infections, so he signed the papers for qualification.
 They were moved to another camp.

 This camp was more crowded than the others.
-They spent two weeks there, and then they got sponsored and were told: "in two days, you leave to the United States".
+They spent two weeks there, and then they got sponsored and were told: "In two days, you leave for the United States".
 There, the bus that took him was larger than any bus he had ever seen, and the actual airport was the same, the largest building he had ever seen.

-They landed in San Francisco, after nine years of suffering, Nawuth was free.
+They landed in San Francisco, and after nine years of suffering, Nawuth was free.

 Afterword

-Shortly after, Nawuth left to Portland, Oregon.
+Shortly after, Nawuth left for Portland, Oregon.
 This is where he would split up with the family.
 This was because he was forced to work, while the other kids got to play.
 He got a job, being paid $3.17 an hour, and a monthly welfare check of $300, which he gave to his "mom".
 When he found out that Van Lan, Chantha, Vibol, and Bunna lived in a refugee camp in Indonesia, he asked "mom" for ten dollars.
 She refused.
-He left to go live with his great aunt who lived not too far away from Portland.
+He left to go and live with his great-aunt who lived not too far away from Portland.
 He later married his high school sweetheart, Rany Prak, who was also a Cambodian immigrant.
 They had three children: Brian, Anthony, and Stephanie.
-Van Lan, Chantha, Vibol, and Bunna all live in Lyons, France.
+Van Lan, Chantha, Vibol, and Bunna all live in Lyon, France.
 Ang also made it to France.
 Hackly lives with Nawuth, and Nawuth's oldest sister Chanya, and works in a military hospital in Pursat.